operating-systems hardware computer-architecture

 Processor

-A processor is the primary electronic circuitry within a computer system that executes instructions specified by a computer program.
-It serves as the core execution engine, responsible for performing arithmetic, logic, control, and input/output operations.
+A processor is the primary electronic circuitry executing instructions specified by a computer program.
+It performs arithmetic, logic, control, and I/O operations.
+Behaviour is dictated by its ISA, defining operations and software interface.

-- Arithmetic Logic Unit (ALU): Performs mathematical operations (addition, subtraction) and logical comparisons (AND, OR, NOT).
+Performs mathematical operations (addition, subtraction) and logical comparisons (AND, OR, NOT).
+See ALU.

-- Control Unit (CU): Decodes instructions from memory and coordinates the movement of data between the ALU, registers, and other components.
+Decodes instructions from memory and coordinates data movement between ALU, registers, and other components.

-- Cache: Fast, local memory used to reduce the average time to access data from the main memory.
+Fast local memory reducing average access time to main memory.

 Instruction Cycle

-- Fetch: Retrieve the next instruction from memory at the address stored in the program counter.
+- Fetch: Retrieve next instruction from memory at address in PC

-- Store: Results are written back to registers or memory.
+- Store: Results written to registers or memory

 OS Interaction

-- Execution Modes: Hardware support for User and Kernel modes allows the OS to protect sensitive instructions.
+Hardware support for User and Kernel modes allows OS to protect sensitive instructions.

-- Interrupts: The processor provides hardware mechanisms to handle asynchronous events, allowing the OS to react to I/O completion or timer timeouts.
+Hardware mechanisms for asynchronous events, enabling OS to react to I/O completion or timer timeouts.
+See Interrupts.